nyemade-uversky/dapr-proposals/proposals.md

 #### Design Template

-1. What is being proposed?
+1. What problem is being addressed in this proposal?
-2. Why is this being proposed?
+2. What is being proposed to address this problem?
 3. What is in scope for this proposal?
 4. What is deliberately *not* in scope?
 5. What alternatives have been considered?